 It gives you a lot of room to play with on the table and allows you to adapt your army to any restrictions that may exist in your local scene.

-How well has the Arcane Journal worked for this army?
+How well has the Arcane Journal worked for Warhammer the Old World Chaos?

 With the Arcane Journal, TOW Chaos has seen a significant boost in competitive viability.